Abstract

 Moonlight vs. sunlight

 The nocturnal bull ants Myrmecia pyriformis and Myrmecia midas are known to use the solar polarised light pattern during the twilight periods (Reid et al. 2011; Freas et al. 2017ab), yet both species are active after twilight, when solar polarisation cues are absent (Reid et al. 2011, 2013; Freas et al. 2017ab).
-The observed true nocturnal navigation in these animals could be driven by the moon’s presence with M. pyriformis, showing more foraging activity on full moon nights (Reid et al., 2013).
-M. midas exhibits a high level of overnight activity, with almost half of foragers returning before the morning twilight.
-M midas also navigates through heavily canopied forest habitat where the moon may be occluded but its polarisation pattern across the sky remains unobstructed.
+The observed true nocturnal navigation in these animals could be driven by the moon’s presence with M. pyriformis, which show more foraging activity on full moon nights (Reid et al. 2013).
+M. midas exhibits a high level of overnight activity, with almost half of foragers returning before the morning solar twilight.
+M. midas also navigates through heavily canopied forest habitat where the moon may be occluded but its polarisation pattern across the sky remains unobstructed.
 Thus, M. midas makes for an interesting species to characterise lunar and solar polarised light detection.

 While we cannot compare solar and moonlight polarisation navigation in outbound ants (outbound foraging is highly correlated with evening twilight when the solar light would overpower any moonlight polarisation pattern), striking similarities occur when comparing solar and moonlight polarisation navigation in ants homing to the nest (Figure 7).
-In the solar polarisation study (Freas et al. 2017b), inbound foragers tested during morning twilight at 4– 6 m from their nest altered their paths under the filter for almost the full 45° solar e-vector manipulation (–45° rotation: –41.16°/ +45° rotation: 34.13°; Figure 7) but only compensated for around half of the rotation when tested 1–2 m from the nest (–45° rotation: –24.86°/ +45° rotation: 19.73°).
-We see the same pattern with polarised moonlight with foragers exhibiting near full shifts 5m from Nest 1 (–45° rotation: –41.4°/ +45° rotation: 38.4°) and half shifts 2m from Nest 2 (–45° rotation: –27.1°/ +45° rotation: 23.4°; Figure 7).
+In the solar polarisation study (Freas et al. 2017b), inbound foragers tested during morning twilight at 4– 6 m from their nest altered their paths under the filter for almost the full 45° solar e-vector manipulation (–45° rotation: –41.16°/ +45° rotation: 34.13°; Figure 7) but only compensated for around half of the rotation when tested 1–2 m from the nest (–45° rotation: –24.86°/+45° rotation: 19.73°).
+We see the same pattern with polarised moonlight with foragers exhibiting near full shifts 5 m from Nest 1 (–45° rotation: –41.4°/ +45° rotation: 38.4°) and half shifts 2 m from Nest 2 (–45° rotation: –27.1°/ +45° rotation: 23.4°; Figure 7).

 We also observed consistent slight under-estimation in the shifts even when foragers had a long vector.
 Observations of ants after the filter was placed overhead suggest that heading updates are not immediate, occurring only after the ant travels along its original heading a few centimetres (∼5cm).
-This means that even if the ant fully shifts its heading, the delay will cause our measurements at filter exit to slightly underestimate each individual’s position since we measure the angle from where the lunar cue changes (as filter was placed overhead) and not the position at which the ant altered its heading.
+This means that even if the ant fully shifts its heading, the delay will cause our measurements at filter exit to slightly underestimate each individual’s position since we measure the angle from where the lunar cue changes (as the filter was placed overhead) and not the position at which the ant altered its heading.

 Moonlight and the path integrator